Table of Contents

 Why Androgen Receptor Antagonists are Needed

-Additionally, patients with metastatic prostate cancer, with progression of tumor after castration, showed response to docetaxel, prolonging their life by decades.
+Additionally, patients with metastatic prostate cancer, with the progression of the tumor after castration, showed a response to docetaxel, prolonging their life by decades.
 These findings led to the realization that antiandrogens might play an important role in changing the outcome of prostate cancer.

 Androgens and Prostate Cancer

 Our current understanding of the role of androgens in the normal prostate allows us to anticipate how important it is to modulate androgen receptors in prostate disease, including prostate cancer.

 The binding of androgen to androgen receptors in normal prostate cells activates the pathways responsible for cellular differentiation, rather than proliferation.

 However, in patients with prostate cancer, the androgen binding to its receptors results in the activation of proliferation pathways rather than differentiation, hence making the tumor more aggressive and more likely to metastasize.